Silver futures rise on spot demand

 Analysts said the rise in silver prices was mostly due to fresh positions built by participants on a positive domestic trend.

-Globally silver was trading 0.27 per cent higher at USD 26.39 per ounce in New York.
+However, globally silver was trading 1.11 per cent higher at USD 26.16 per ounce in New York.

 Conversations